-This year for St. Patrick’s Day dessert I used Young’s Double Chocolate Stout to make a delicious snack cake with chocolate ganache.
+This year for St. Patrick's Day dessert I used Young's Double Chocolate Stout to make a Chocolate Stout Snack Cake with chocolate ganache.
 I was attempting to make brownies but the texture and rise was more cake-like than brownie-like so I changed the name!

 Oh.
 My.
 I could lick the spoon all over again.

 Here's the recipe.
 Don't wait for St. Patrick's Day to make this.
 Any old day will be perfect.

 - 12 ounces chocolate stout (after the foam settles)

 - 1 cup dark chocolate chips